secretstartups/handbook/content/handbook/total-rewards/benefits/general-and-entity-benefits/ltd-benefits-uk.md

   - the father
   - the husband or partner of the mother (or adopter) - this includes same-sex partners
-  - the child’s adopter
+  - the child's adopter
-  - the intended parent (if you’re having a baby through a surrogacy arrangement)
+  - the intended parent (if you're having a baby through a surrogacy arrangement)

 `*` There are extra conditions you need to meet to qualify for leave and pay.